aerrowfar/ML-ESports-Match-Prediction/README.md

 CB Cover 3- This is a theoretically optimal exploration algorithm based on this paper.
 Like bagging, many different policies are trained, with the number specified as an argument m.
 Unlike bagging, the training of these policies is explicitly optimized to result in a diverse set of predictions, choosing all the actions which are not already learned to be bad in a given context.
 This is the most sophisticated of the available options for contextual bandit learning.
 ‘3’ in this case is m.

-The RL agent can achieve 71.61% on 7 years of data using features 5 to 10 and Epsilon-Greedy 0.2 exploration method.